12mohaned/twitter/README.md

 ## Testing
 - To test the file, you need to run "pytest", after navigating using cmd to app.
+- In order for test cases to pass, the data.sql file should be run.
 ## Diagrams
 ### Actor diagram